briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
+- v0.1.6
+  * Fixed possible bug with "\_GA" being appended to the version string.

 - v0.1.5
   * Minor quality of life fixes.
   * Updated to use wget instead of curl to avoid DDoS issues with Helium API.